Francine du Plessix Gray: Career

 From 1952 to 1954, Gray worked as a night-desk reporter for United Press International in New York City.
 From 1954 to 1955, she was an editorial assistant for Réalités, a French magazine, Paris.
 She became a freelance writer in 1955.
 From 1964 to 1966, she was a book editor for Art in America in New York City.
 In 1968, she became a staff writer for The New Yorker with Robert Gottlieb as her editor.
 In 1975, she was a distinguished visiting professor at City College of New York.
 In 1981, she was a visiting lecturer at Saybrook College, Yale University.
 Since 1983, she was an adjunct professor for the School of Fine Arts at Columbia University.
-Since 1986, she was a ferris professor at Princeton University.
+From 1986, she was a Ferris professor at Princeton University.
 She became an Annenberg fellow at Brown University in 1997.

 She was a member of the American Academy of Arts and Letters, Authors Guild, Institute of Humanities at New York University, and International PEN.

 Personal life

 On 23 April 1957, she married the painter Cleve Gray and until his death they lived together in Connecticut.
 They had two sons, Luke and Thaddeus Ives Gray.
+She was a great friend of Philip Roth but then they were almost enemies.
 Francine du Plessix Gray died on January 13, 2019, in Manhattan.